Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 [wireframe3](media/wireframe3.jpg)

-I was able to implement most of what I had planned out orginally.
+I made some tweaks along the way but was able to implement most of what I had planned out originally.

 # Surface Plane
 ## Design Tools / Colour Palette
 - Canva

 I used Canva to finalise on a colour theme for the blog.
 I wanted the predominant colour themes to be complimentary of each other.
-As the majority of blog visitors are likely to be woomen, I wanted to infuse a more feminine touch to the site.
-The easist way to do so was by using colours that are more reminicent of femininity.
-These hues of red, brown and pink are great for contrasting against one another and whilst embodying refinement.
+As most blog visitors are likely to be women, I wanted to infuse a more feminine touch to the site.
+The easiest way to do so was by using colours that are more reminiscent of femininity.
+These hues of red, brown, and pink are great for contrasting against one another and whilst embodying refinement.

 <img src="media/colorchoice.jpg" alt="Colour Choice Image">

 # Testing

 - Chrome Developer test - passed.
 - CSS test
-- I also completed a HTML test - passed
+- I also completed a HTML test - passed (There were some issues showing related to the use of bootstrap and webkits)
 - [CI Python Linter](https://pep8ci.herokuapp.com/)

 ## Bugs
 There were a multitude of bugs when developing this project.
-Below are some example of the bugs I encountered.
+Below are some examples of the bugs I encountered.

-- After I had added the review module, I encountered error with acessing the admin site and the main site.
+- After I had added the review module, I encountered error with accessing the admin site and the main site.
 After examining the code and error message, it turned out to be a case of not having used a capital letter.
 This was fixed and the site (both main and admin) ran without issue.

 - Leaving comments - error - after enabling the functionality to leave a comment and press submit.
-Checked django documentation - line 49 of views.py file had the attribute of name given instead of "username".
+Checked Django documentation - line 49 of views.py file had the attribute of name given instead of "username".

 - Error flagging once comment is approved through the admin panel.
 The issue was on line 24 of admin.py file.
-Should have said "approved" but i had instead typed "approve".
+Should have said "approved" but I had instead typed "approve".
 This error was fixed.

 - The images are not resized and displayed appropriately when the blog is opened.
 This is an error that needed to be fixed.
 However due to a shortage of time, and it not being the most important thing on the list, this will need to be fixed in the next phase as per agile working methodology.

+- There was an issue where a user would be able to edit or delete another users comments.
+This was resolved by restricting the unauthorised users view to the edit and delete buttons unless the object (comment) they were viewing is linked to their profile.
+This resolved the issue.

 ## Manual Testing
-- Test all links in NavBar work
+- Test all links in Navbar work

 - Test site pagination works

 - Test that the 'like' feature worked

 - Test a Post Model:
-Posts can be created, displayed, updated and deleted Check the full post can be read by clicking on the post name
+Posts can be created, displayed, updated, and deleted Check the full post can be read by clicking on the post name

 - Test Comments Model: